weew/router-routes-invoker-container-aware/readme.md

 $response->send();
 ```

-Note: router returns `null` whenever a route couldn't be
-matched.
-In that's the case, `RoutesInvoker` will return you a 404 response instead.

-If your response object implements the `IHttpResponseHolder` interface, invoker will extract the http response and return it instead.
+If response object implements either the `IHttpResponseHolder` or `IHttpResponseable` interface, invoker will extract the http response and return it instead.

+Router returns `null` whenever a route could not be matched.
+In this case, `RoutesInvoker` will return a 404 `HttpResponse` object instead.